There are two main construction methods employed for the City Rail Link:

 Tunnelling using a Tunnel Boring Machine (TBM), which travels at some depth below the ground and significantly reduces impact.

-- Cut and cover along Albert Street where it is likely to be too shallow for a TBM and there are utilities running down its length
+Cut and cover along Albert Street where it is too shallow for a TBM and there are utilities running down its length

 The main construction area will be at the southern end of the project adjacent to New North Road.
 The tunnel will be bored from this end to Mayoral Drive, the equipment dismantled and returned to the start for the second tunnel bore.
 Spoil from the tunnels will be removed from the Eden Terrace end.